sditchek/GROOT/README.md

 ### GROOT-G

 Use this component if you are running the FV3GFS.
-It has only one feature at the moment - the Error Statistics Capability.
+It has only two features at the moment - the Error Statistics Capability and the Assimilated Observations Capability.
 The GRB Capability and Retrieval Scripts will be added in the future as a new release:

   1) **Error Statistics Capability:** graphics for individual storms, composites, and various subsets are generated
   2) **Assimilated Observations Capability:** graphics for individual storms and storm-relative composites are generated